 The School of Law enters student teams in a number of inter-school, or external, moot court competitions.
 These are hosted by law schools and other organizations around the country and internationally in various subjects (constitutional law, criminal procedure, copyright, trademark, environmental law, international law, etc.).

-Applications and tryouts for the 2015-2016 year will take place in August and September.
+Applications and tryouts for the 2018-2019 year will take place in August, September, and October, depending on the specific HMCE competition.

 Each year the School of Law conducts an in-house appellate moot court competition strictly for SCU students.
 Enrollment is limited, and students are selected by the Internal Moot Court Board based on their oral and written performance in Advocacy.